|Wiltshire (County) Council's Implausible Bypass Business Case|

 bypasses to the cost of WCís eastern Westbury bypass.
 Yarnbrook and West Ashton highway improvement in WC's new

-'expression of interest' to the SWRA was estimated by WC at £17M.
+'expression of interest' to the SWRA is estimated by WCC at £17M.

-And all of this money for a non-integrated road project which would not have really worked.
+And all of this money for a non-integrated road scheme which would not really work.

-There was no sound justification nor a genuine business case for WCís Westbury Bypass scheme.
+There is no overriding justification or a genuine business case for WCís Westbury Bypass.

-It would have been a costly bypass of one town, which would have worsened congestion elsewhere.
+For a high cost, it would be a bypass of one town which would worsen congestion elsewhere.

-Despite Westbury being a major railway hub, this road was to provide no public transport interface.
+Despite Westbury being a major railway hub, this road would have no public transport interface.

-The eastern bypass was a Wiltshire Council vanity project, which did not deserve public funding.
+The eastern bypass is a Wiltshire Council vanity scheme, which does not deserve public funding.